streamr-dev/network/docs/docs/streamr-testnets/testnet-faq.md

 Then it is likely that you have not added your [node address to your Operator](../guides/become-an-operator#step-3-pair-your-node-with-your-operator-contract).
 Complete this step and restart your node.

 #### My node appears to not be running and/or are not reachable on the Streamr Hub
-Firstly, it's best to check on your node using the Chrome browser.
-Other browsers, such as Firefox, are known to have connectivity issues.
+Firstly, it's best to check on your node using the Chrome browser- There's a known connectivity issue using Brave browser.

 The Operator status checks involve a peer-to-peer connection between your browser and your node.
 This means that a connection needs to be formed from the network that you're browsing in, to the network that your node is running on.
 This means that if you are browsing from inside a heavily controlled public WiFi hotspot for example, then it may show as a problem with your node, when in fact it may be a problem with the network you are in.